DOUGBOWMER/My-Portfolio/README.md

 # My-Portfolio
-Here are some example of my work!
+Here are some examples of my work!